the practical kitchen

 • Baked baking soda loses up to 30% of its weight in the baking process.
 The amount of baking soda listed in the recipe is for the amount you need before it's baked.
 If you want to, you can bake the baking soda in advance and store it in an airtight container until you're ready to make your pretzel bagels.

 • Really make sure the baking soda is fully dissolved in the water bath before you dip the boiled bagels in it.
-If there are lots of clumps or the baking soda hasn't dissolved, your bagels might end up tasting soapy.
+Whisk it really, really, really well.
+There might be some clumps at the bottom of the bowl that don't dissolve, that's ok.
+Whisk the baking soda bath again right before you dip the pretzel bagels in it so that the baking soda is dispersed throughout.

 These pretzel bagels are the best of both worlds — deeply browned, salty pretzel exterior with a chewy, dense bagel interior.